nikospavlopoulos/skydivinglogbook-spring-rest/issues/milestone1.md

 - [ ] Write unit tests for entity validation.

 #### Classes:
-- [ ] AbstractEntity – lifecycle hooks, tests, validations
+- [x] AbstractEntity – lifecycle hooks, tests, validations
     - **TDD - Unit Tests First**: Write unit tests verifying lifecycle hooks populate values correctly.
-    - Implement a mapped superclass with shared fields (`id`, `uuid`, `createdAt`, `updatedAt`).
+    - Implement a mapped superclass with shared fields (`createdAt`, `updatedAt`).
-    - Add lifecycle hooks (`@PrePersist`, `@PreUpdate`).
     - Test Ideas - Positive/Negative Scenarios:
-        - Positive: Auto-generate id and uuid correctly on persist. createdAt populated on insert. updatedAt changes on update.
-        - Negative: Attempt to persist entity without required fields → validation error.
-Manually set createdAt/updatedAt ignored.
-        - Positive: ID auto-increment works, UUID generated uniquely per entity.
-        - Positive: `equals` and `hashCode` behave consistently (compare persisted vs transient entity).
-        - Negative: Setting `null` values for annotated non-null fields → JPA validation fails.
-        - Negative: Updating entity without modifying fields → `updatedAt` should remain unchanged.
+		-  Test when new instance is created and the timestamps are null.
+Both createdAt and updatedAt are set, and createdAt equals updatedAt
+		- Test when instance is updated, only updatedAt is changed, and the createdAt remains unchanged

 - [ ] Jump – fields, relationships, validations, tests
     - **TDD - Unit Tests First**: Write entity-level tests validating relationship mapping and constraints.